First Korean Congress

 The First Korean Congress was a conference in support of the independence of Korea, then a colony of Japan.
-It was convened by Philip Jaisohn in Philadelphia from April 12 to 14, 1919 in the Little Theater at 1714 Delancey Street.
+It was convened by Philip Jaisohn in Philadelphia from April 14 to 16, 1919 in the Little Theater.

-The Congress was a reaction to the March 1st Movement, one of the earliest public displays of Korean resistance during the rule of Korea by Japan from 1910 into 1919.
-It was inspired by the "Fourteen Points" outlining the right of national "self-determination", which was proclaimed by President Woodrow Wilson at the Paris Peace Conference in January 1919.

-Approximately 2,000,000 Koreans had participated in the more than 1,500 demonstrations.
-Several thousand were massacred by the Japanese police force and army.
+The Congress was a reaction to the March 1st Movement, one of the earliest public displays of Korean resistance during the Japanese rule of Korea.
+It was inspired by President Woodrow Wilson and his "Fourteen Points" outlining the right of national "self-determination" proclaimed at the Paris Peace Conference in January 1919.
+Between 800,000-2,000,000 Koreans had participated in more than 1,500-1,800 demonstrations during the March First Movement, and several thousand protestors were massacred by the Japanese police force and army.

-The aim was to gain United States support at the Paris Peace Conference in favor of the independence of Korea from Japan.

-This goal was not attained because Wilson was not interested in challenging global power relations.
-Since Japan was one of the victors and Korea was its colony, a discussion of the status of Korea was not undertaken.
+The aim of the First Korean Congress was to gain American support at the Paris Peace Conference in favor of Korean independence.
+This goal was not attained because Wilson was not interested in challenging global power relations as Japan was one of the victors of World War I, so Korean independence was not discussed.